Morris County

 Activation and Deactivation

-County and municipal Emergency Management Coordinators (EMCs), or their delegates, may activate their respective RACES units to assist in a special communication need.
+County and municipal Emergency Management Coordinators (EMCs), or their deputies, may activate their respective RACES units to provide communications.
 This may include an actual emergency or the threat of an emergency, for example, approaching severe weather.
-Activation is not made by a FEMA or State official, nor does a "State of Emergency" need to exist for the Emergency Management Office or the RACES unit to activate.
-RACES units do not, however, self activate.
+Activation normally is not made by a FEMA or State official.
+A "State of Emergency" does not need to exist for the RACES unit to activate.
+RACES units normally do not, however, self-activate.

-The same official who activated the RACES unit is responsible for deactivating it at the conclusion of the need.
+The OEM official who activated the RACES unit is responsible for deactivating it at the conclusion of the need.

 Title Name Phone E-mail